Sal-1807/Sal-1807/README.md

-- 👋 Hi, I’m @Sal-1807
+- 👋 Hi, I’m Saloni
 - 👀 I’m interested in ...
-Computer Science Applications , coding , developing
-- 🌱 I’m currently learning ...
-B.tech
-- 💞️ I’m looking to collaborate on ...
+Web dev , App dev and Game devv
 - 📫 How to reach me ... salonipalo735@gmail.com
 - 😄 Pronouns: ... she / her
 - ⚡ Fun fact: ...
+I love learning new things , reading mangas , watchinng animes , playing games ; also a really curious person , I take inspirations and ideas from around me ; im an approachable person , and you can always reach out to me , i'll reply as soon as possible

 <!---
 Sal-1807/Sal-1807 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.